narenaryan/quick-ubuntu-box/README.md

-# Quick Ubuntu Box
+# Quick Dev Box

 A Docker-based development environment for network security training and testing.

 ## Overview

-This project provides two Ubuntu development containers with pre-installed network tools for security research and training.
+This project provides two Debian-based development containers with pre-installed network tools for security research and training.
 The containers are connected via a custom Docker network and include comprehensive toolsets for network analysis, penetration testing practice, and development.

+**Base Image**: Debian Bookworm Slim (optimized for size while maintaining full functionality as Ubuntu)

 ## Requirements